 From baklava to Greek donuts, these treats make any celebration even more festive.

 Greece is famous for many things.

-It’s the cradle of western civilization, is home to majestic temples, and it’s the birthplace of democracy and the Olympic games.
+It’s the cradle of Western civilization and home to majestic temples.
+And it’s the birthplace of democracy and the Olympic games.